-The Company distributed the second semi-annual distribution of \$0.025 per share (approximately \$11.6 million).
+During Q2 2023 the Company did not repurchase any shares.
+The Board has approved the second semi-annual distribution of \$0.025 per share (approximately \$11.6 million) to be paid in September 2023.

 The Board of Directors view the 2023 annual distribution to be prudent with due consideration for its capital allocation options and the priority of maintaining a strong balance sheet in a range of market scenarios.